Veronique de Gucht

 My current area of research is situated within the domain of (clinical) health psychology, with special emphasis on (1) psychosocial determinants and psychological consequences of chronic disease, (2) the development and evaluation of interventions for patients suffering from chronic diseases (e.g. Rheumatoid Arthritis, Coronary Heart Disease) and (3) medically unexplained physical symptoms and syndromes, including observational studies and intervention studies (e.g. chronic pain, chronic fatigue syndrome, irritable bowel syndrome).

-- MSc Clinical and Developmental Psychology (1989); Advamced degree in Cognitive Behaviour Therapy (1999).
+- MSc Clinical and Developmental Psychology (Ghent University, 1989).

-- PhD obtained in 2001.
+- PhD obtained in 2001 at Leiden University.
 Title PhD thesis: "Personality and affect as predictors of medically unexplained symptoms in primary care".

-Recent: PhD grant (starting March 1, 2009; duration four years) of the Portuguese Foundation for Science and Technology (SFRH/BD/47579/2008 - FCT - MCTE).
+- PhD grant (2009-2013) of the Portuguese Foundation for Science and Technology (SFRH/BD/47579/2008 - FCT - MCTE).
 The objective of the research project was to pilot-test a physical activity intervention, based upon self-regulation and motivational counselling in CFS patients in Lisbon and Porto.

 - Member of the Executive Board of the Belgian National Health Council (which directly advises the Belgian government on health issues) (January 2009 - present)